Who are we?

 What is an independent learner?

-At Adventure Academy we are shaping learners to become someone who can research questions, follow instructions, solve problems—admit that they don’t know something and figure out a solution when they hit a roadblock without asking an adult for help — participate in discussions, and strive for mastery.
+At Adventure Academy we are shaping learners to become someone who can research questions, follow instructions, solve problems—admit that they don’t know something and figure out a solution when they hit a roadblock — try again, research, participate in discussions, and strive for mastery.

 How do you track the students progress?